pnp/cli-microsoft365/docs/docs/cmd/teams/team/team-set.md

 `-n, --name [name]`
 : The display name for the Microsoft Teams team for which to update settings

-`--displayName [displayName]`
-: (deprecated.
-Use `name` instead) The display name for the Microsoft Teams team for which to update settings

 `--description [description]`
 : The description for the Microsoft Teams team